|It's time to share everything I know about|

 However, I do like Pinterest and find it can be inspiring, especially when it comes to coming up with new and inventive cooking ideas, so I am in the beginning stages of learning how to make a decent Pinterest image.
 You'll just have to bear with me on that one.

-I have vertigo, as well as a lot of other conditions that may or may not be associated with celiac disease.
+I have vertigo and Graves Disease, as well as a lot of other conditions that may or may not be associated with celiac disease.
 I have good days and bad days, which is why even across all of my blogs, I don't blog every day.

-I prefer to keep things simple and do things the old-fashioned way, and that includes cooking.
+I prefer to keep things simple and do things the old-fashioned way, and that includes my gluten-free cooking.

 Gluten-Free Cooking and Baking Isn't the Same